-53. Fixed Term Contracts
+54. Fixed Term Contracts

-- 53.1 Council is committed to maximising permanent employment and where possible will not use fixed term contracts where the work performed is of an ongoing nature. - 53.2 Council may engage an employee on a fixed term contract of employment where the employee agrees. - 53.3 The term of any fixed term contract shall be for no less than three (3) months and no greater than five (5) years duration.
+- 54.1 Council is committed to maximising permanent employment and where possible will not use fixed term contracts where the work performed is of an ongoing nature. - 54.2 To support maximisation of permanent employment as per Clause 54.1, quarterly reports on the number and nature of current fixed term contracts will be presented to the WACC which will act as a forum to monitor and discuss fixed term contracts. - 54.3 Council may engage an employee on a fixed term contract of employment where the employee agrees.

-- 53.4 An employee may terminate a fixed term contract prior to the end of the fixed term by giving the Council a minimum of four (4) weeks' notice. - 53.5 The Council may terminate a fixed term contract prior to the end of the fixed term by giving the employee the period of notice of termination or payment in lieu as set out at Clause 56 of this Agreement. - 53.6 For contracts with a duration of two (2) years or greater, Council shall give the employee three (3) months' notice of its intention not to renew the contract. - 53.7 Where Council or an external funding body resolves to continue a project or program or funding for current projects or programs, then employees on fixed term contracts involved in those project or programs can: - 53.7.1 If continuation commences within 3 months of the end of the previous fixed term contracts, be re-appointment to the same position without needing to re-apply for those positions; or - 53.7.2 If continuation commences after 3 months from the end of the previous fixed term contract, apply for the position via the selection and recruitment process with the same rights as internal employees for up to 12 months from the end of their fixed term contract. - 53.8 Where an existing Council employee successfully applies for a fixed-term position they can return to their substantive position at the end of that fixed-term only in circumstances where this is stated and agreed to by both parties - 53.9 Council may, by agreement with an existing employee, engage that employee on a fixed-term contract.
-In such circumstances, the employee's employment with the Council will cease as the employee does not have the capacity to return to their former role, unless otherwise agreed, in writing, prior to accepting the fixed-term contract. - 53.10 For the avoidance of doubt, employees engaged on fixed term contracts pursuant to this clause are not entitled to the benefits of Clauses 12 and 13 of this Agreement, or clause 3.2.5 in the Award as in place from time to time.
+- 54.4 With the exclusion of those employed through a Tertiary Internship (Clause 55), the term of any fixed term contract shall be for no less than three (3) months and no greater than five (5) years duration. - 54.5 An employee may terminate a fixed term contract prior to the end of the fixed term by giving the Council a minimum of two (2) weeks' notice unless otherwise specified in their contract of employment. - 54.6 The Council may terminate a fixed term contract prior to the end of the fixed term by giving the employee the period of notice of termination or payment in lieu as set out at Clause 58 of this Agreement. - 54.7 For contracts with a duration of two (2) years or greater, (excluding any agreed contract extensions) Council shall give the employee three (3) months' notice of its intention not to renew the contract. - 54.8 Where Council or an external funding body resolves to continue a project or program or funding for current projects or programs, then employees on fixed term contracts involved in those project or programs can: - 54.8.1 If continuation commences within three (3) months of the end of the previous fixed term contracts, be re-appointment to the same position without needing to re-apply for those positions; or - 54.8.2 If continuation commences after three (3) months from the end of the previous fixed term contract, apply for the position via the selection and recruitment process with the same rights as internal employees for up to twelve (12) months from the end of their fixed term contract. - 54.9 Where an existing Council permanent employee successfully applies for a fixed-term position they can return to their substantive position at the end of that fixed-term only in circumstances where this is stated and agreed to by both parties - 54.10 Council may, by agreement with an existing employee, engage that employee on a fixed-term contract where the employee does not have the capacity to return to their former role and the employee's employment with the Council will cease, unless otherwise agreed, in writing, prior to accepting the fixed-term contract. - 54.11 For the avoidance of doubt, employees engaged on fixed term contracts pursuant to this Clause are not entitled to the benefits of Clauses 12 and 13 of this Agreement, or Clause 3.2.5 in the Award as in place from time to time.